Hiking on Hokkaido

 Breakfast, lunch and dinner included

 This morning, travel by vehicle to the trailhead at Iwaobetsu Onsen.
-From here, hike a switchbacking trail to the summit of Mount Rausu (Rausu-dake), one of several old volcanoes that together formed the Shiretoko Peninsula.
+From here, weather permitting, hike a switchbacking trail to the summit of Mount Rausu (Rausu-dake), one of several old volcanoes that together formed the Shiretoko Peninsula.
 From the summit of Rausu-dake, enjoy a glorious vista northward down the untrammeled volcanic spine of Shiretoko.
 To the west shimmers the Sea of Okhotsk while to the east, the Kuril Islands (today a part of Russia) float on the waters of the Pacific.
-If you’d like to take a day off from hiking, consider a boat tour up the rugged western coast of the Shiretoko Peninsula where waterfalls plunge over cliffs into the sea.
+If the weather makes a high country hike inadvisable, we’ll substitute an alternate hike.
+Of, if you’d like to take a day off from hiking, consider a boat tour up the rugged western coast of the Shiretoko Peninsula where waterfalls plunge over cliffs into the sea.
 If you’re lucky, you might even spot Hokkaido brown bears foraging along the coast.
+(The cost of the boat tour is not included in the trip price.)
 Return to Utoro for the evening and enjoy a farewell dinner to celebrate the conclusion of your Hokkaido hiking adventure!

 The view down the wilderness spine of the Shiretoko Peninsula from the slopes of Rausu-dake.